Where to Buy 2021 Houston Rockets Tickets

-The average asking price for a Houston Rockets home game on the secondary market is $161, down almost 7% over last season.
-That average is the third highest of the decade behind $180 for the 2014-15 season, when the Rockets got the Western Conference Finals, and $177 in 2018-19, when Houston got to the conference semifinals.
+The average asking price for a Houston Rockets home game on the secondary market is $189, up almost 7% over last season.
+That average is the highest of the decade.

 The priciest game this season is trending at $689 for the January 18, 2020 Los Angeles Lakers visit.
 The next highest average is $329 for the November 6 Golden State Warriors game.